What Is a Stealth Startup? Why Some Founders Stay Quiet Before Launch

 How to Measure Traction in Stealth Mode

 Traction looks different when the world cannot see what you are building.
-The numbers matter internally: improvement in the prototype, speed of customer understanding, quality of feedback, and conversion from private invitations.
+The numbers matter internally: improvement in the prototype, speed of customer understanding, quality of feedback, cap table management and conversion from private invitations.
 Instead of social proof, you track functional progress.

 Does the product create real outcomes for early testers?
 Do they ask to continue after the trial ends?
 Even in stealth mode, real traction always shows itself through user behavior, not hype.